ga-curriculum/intro-to-mongoose/defining-a-model/README.md

 const Todo = mongoose.model('Todo', todoSchema);
 ```

-> 🚨 Reminder: Models, not schemas, are used to perform CRUD on a MongoDB collection.
+> Reminder: Models, not schemas, contain the functionality to perform CRUD on a MongoDB collection.

 Finally, we'll export our `Todo` model, so that we can access its various model methods throughout our application: